 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 All other repairs and maintenance are recognised as expenses in profit or loss in the financial period in which they are incurred.

-Plant and equipment that have been contributed at no cost, or for nominal cost are recognised at the fair value of the asset at the date it is acquired.
+Plant and equipment that have been contributed at no cost, or for nominal cost are recognised at Depreciation